melonproject-archive/documentation/chapters/registry.md

   `bytes4[] sigs` - An array of exchange function signatures which have been whitelisted.

 This struct stores all relevant information pertaining to the exchange.
 &nbsp;

+Version

+  Member variables:

+  `bool exists` -  A boolean to conveniently and clearly indicate existence in a mapping.
+  `string name` - A string to represent the name of the Version.

+This struct stores all relevant information pertaining to the Version.
+&nbsp;

 #### Enums